-When you apply for your car’s insurance there are many factors that the insurer considers to calculate your risk.
+When you apply for your car insurance there are many factors that the insurer considers to calculate your risk.
 This mainly includes your vehicle and driver profile along with other criteria.
-If your driver record has many violations, at-fault accidents etc. then your insurer may consider you a high-risk.
+If your driving record has many violations, at-fault accidents, etc. then your insurer may consider you a high risk.
 These may also reflect an increase in your premiums compared to another policyholder with a better driving record and all other factors similar.
 If you are shopping for insurance then you do not need to include parking tickets as a violation.

 Types Of Parking Tickets

 Some of the common types of parking tickets that you may get in Ontario are as follows:

 - Parking In A No-Stopping Zone: When you park in an area where you are not allowed to stop as per law, you could get a parking ticket.
 It does not matter if you are behind the wheel or not and the only exception is if you stop to make way for an emergency vehicle.

 - No Parking Zone: Just as the name suggests if you park in a zone where there is signage for ‘No Parking’ you could get a ticket.
 This would also include if you are momentarily unloading or loading passengers, goods, etc.

 - Disabled Parking Zone: When you illegally park in an accessible parking area then you are violating the rights of the disabled and could get a ticket.
 Even if you are just unloading or loading passengers and use this parking spot you may still get a ticket.

 - Fire Route Zone: If you park illegally in a route that is meant for emergency vehicles such as fire trucks then you may get a ticket.
 The city wants the fire routes clear of any obstacles to facilitate the safety of all residents at all times.

 - Parking Near Fire Hydrant: It is illegal to park near a fire hydrant as it could block accessibility and affect the safety of the community.
 You may get a parking ticket if you park just for loading or unloading.